CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab05-gettingstarted.md

 In this hands-on lab, the architecture flow includes several essential components.

-1. **Configuring Azure Virtual Networks and Subnets**: Setting up VNets and subnets to segment and manage network traffic within Azure.
+1. **Configuring Azure Virtual Networks and Subnets:** Setting up VNets and subnets to segment and manage network traffic within Azure.

-2. **Network Security Groups (NSGs)**: Applying NSGs to control inbound and outbound traffic to protect resources.
+2. **Network Security Groups (NSGs):** Applying NSGs to control inbound and outbound traffic to protect resources.

-3. **Managing IP Addresses and Network Interfaces (NICs)**: Assigning public and private IP addresses and configuring NICs for Azure resources.
+3. **Managing IP Addresses and Network Interfaces (NICs):** Assigning public and private IP addresses and configuring NICs for Azure resources.

-4. **Network Connectivity Testing**: Verifying connectivity using tools like ping and troubleshooting network issues within the Azure environment.
+4. **Network Connectivity Testing:** Verifying connectivity using tools like ping and troubleshooting network issues within the Azure environment.

 ## Architecture diagram